 The Unanswered Prayer: Did God forget about me?

-It takes a different level of faith to trust God when we’re in the middle of – what feels like – nowhere.
+It takes a deep level of faith to trust God when we feel lost in the middle of nowhere.

-It feels like nothing is moving forward in life when God’s promises and opportunities are not appearing.
-Every door we attempt to open, closes, which makes us wonder if God is really with us.
-And of course, He is, because God promises to never leave or forsake us.
+When God’s promises and opportunities don’t seem to appear, it feels like nothing is moving forward in life.
+Every door we try to open closes, leaving us wondering if God is truly with us.
+But, of course, He is—He promises never to leave or forsake us.

-But although we know God’s truth, it feels like the opposite.
+Even though we know God’s truth, it often feels like the opposite.

-Did God forget the promise over my life?
+Has God forgotten the promise over my life?

-In fact, we know we heard from God because it’s been confirmed throughout our lives, but the timing isn’t how we pictured it, so we question God just like Sarah did.
+We know we’ve heard from God because His promises have been confirmed throughout our lives.
+But when the timing doesn’t match our expectations, we start to question God, just as Sarah did.

-Many times, in an attempt to move our lives forward, we act like Sarah and try to create God’s promises on our own, but God’s not imperfect.
-He won’t promise something that he can’t fulfill.
+Like Sarah, we often try to bring about God’s promises on our own, but God isn’t imperfect.
+He won’t promise something He can’t fulfill.

-The truth is that God doesn’t need our help to fulfill a promise.
+The truth is, God doesn’t need our help to fulfill His promises.

 Did I hear God correctly?

-A delay in receiving a promise from God doesn’t mean we heard wrong from God.
-While it feels like we’re being let down, let’s remember God is not on our timeline.
+A delay in receiving a promise from God doesn’t mean we heard Him wrong.
+While it may feel like we’re being let down, we need to remember that God is not on our timeline.

-God has his own agenda – and it’s perfect.
-We must accept that our schedule, deadlines, and goals in life are not better than God’s will.
-In fact, we must surrender our pride in thinking we have life figured out through prayer.
+God has His own perfect agenda.
+We must accept that our schedules, deadlines, and goals are not superior to God’s will.
+In fact, we need to surrender the pride that makes us think we have life figured out, and instead, seek God through prayer.

-In the Bible, Sarah went through a phase where she got desperate to see the promise God gave her.
-Then, she faced unbelief because she believed that conceiving a child was just a wish; a dream that would never come true for her.
+In the Bible, Sarah went through a period of desperation to see God’s promise fulfilled.
+She struggled with unbelief, thinking that conceiving a child was just a wish—a dream that would never come true for her.

 “So Sarah laughed to herself as she thought, ‘After I am worn out and my lord is old, will I now have this pleasure?’”